 - A dash of cayenne pepper

-- Allow the oven to preheat at 425F, and mix the spices to make a dry rub.
+- Mix the spices to make a rub.
 Set a roasting rack in a foil-lined baking pan and put the spoon roast on it.

-- Tent the spoon roast loosely with foil and leave it to sit for 10 minutes before carving.
+- Tent the spoon roast loosely with foil and let it rest for 15 minutes before carving.